ctrucza/HelloOpenCV_win/README.md

 ### Main loop (video.cpp)
 - open a video file
 - read each frame
-- apply processings to each frame
+- apply transformations to each frame and show them

 ### VideoTransformation
 - apply a transformation to a frame